owenBeresford/extra-panda/README.md

 - Note I added a UI feature that added extra HTML, but this didn't invalidate any of the unit-tests.
 - I am adding search params for testing, rather than a Mock, as I may want to use them during QA
 - I think that most people do not need a commit for lint/prettier changes.
 BUT I do this so I can see what changes /I/ made easily.
 Occasionally lint tools product non-compilable changes, but this is rare.
 If all the commits are squashed together, it's a nul-point difference.

+#### Outsize late in project commit
+- Started to build another test harness, to be able to run Vitest in a browser
+   - Have new smol webserver in Express + HTTPS
+   - Have a fresh captive version of Chrome
+   - Create "fake Vitest output" in the new script so can be integrated with other scripts into larger testing runtime
+- Iterate second build step to achieve this, obviously can't send TS to browser
+- Discover can't be done, change to jest for browser unit tests
+- Discover can't be done, change jest for jest-lite
+- Remove normal *build* use of JSDOM in Vitest as it was polluting variables
+- Rebuild all the tests due to this change
+- Refactor cookie code for readability
+- Do more code readability changes
+- Add jest-lite unit tests for the skip() sections in vitest
+- Want to add some CSS tests for crucial UI processes, like z-index

 #### Metrics that are important to goals